Fitchburg Injury Lawyer

 If a victim or surviving family members of someone who has been hurt can provide sufficient evidence of negligence or wrongdoing, compensation should be available to cover losses.
 Victims can make a claim for damages by filing a lawsuit or negotiating a settlement.
 The Fitchburg District Court is located at 100 Elm Street in Fitchburg.
 The court presides over cases both from the city of Fitchburg as well as from Lunenburg.
 An attorney can help to file required court paperwork, negotiate a settlement or present a case at trial.

-Schedule your free consultation with a Fitchburg personal injury lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Fitchburg personal injury lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.